dragonlock2/MMv3/docs/lab3.md

 ### Checkoff #1

-1. Demonstrate your working sensors.
+1. Demonstrate one working sensor.

 ## Read All the Sensors

 In order to simplify the whole process of multiplexing and reading from multiple sensors, we wrote a library.
-Upload `irsensor.py` from [lab3/](../labs/lab3) to serve as the library.
+Upload `irsensor.py` from [sanity/](../labs/sanity) to serve as the library.
 Read through `irsensor.py` to instantiate and use it and fill out the below TODOs to print out all sensor readings in real time.

 ```python
 import board